timjogorman/RicherEventDescription/guidelines.md

 annotated.

 - We may need to *hold* her *diuretic* before surgery.
-(can be rephrased with ``It may be necessary for us to hold her diuretic...'')
+(can be rephrased with "It may be necessary for us to hold her diuretic...")

 - Blood *labs* revealed an urgent *need* for more iron.
-(note how hard it would be to rephrase using ``it was necessary ...'')
+(note how hard it would be to rephrase using "it was necessary ...")

 Another such test can be used for verbs of planning, which are also of variable semantic weight.
 If `plan to' can be replaced with `will